-The SBA, for most industries, defines a "small business" either in terms of the average number of employees over the past 12 months, or average annual receipts over the past three years.
+The SBA defines a small business either in terms of the average number of employees over the past 12 months, or average annual receipts over the past three years.
 In addition, SBA defines a U.S. small business as a concern that:

 - Is organized for profit;